gkudelis/gkudelis.github.io/posts/2019-01-23-entr-and-docker.md

 shell while-true loop, this way the file listing command is used to tell entr which of the new files it's supposed to be tracking.

-    while true; do
+    while sleep 1; do
     ag -l | entr -cd python -m unittest done

-You'll notice you can't just kill this using `Ctrl + C` though, the process dies only to get started again by the loop.
-The way to stop it is to use `Ctrl + Z` to suspend the process and then kill it using `kill %%`, which terminates the last suspended job.
-If you want more control, you can use the `jobs` command to see the jobs you have in that shell and use `kill %x` to kill the job number x (e.g.
-`kill %2` to kill the job that comes up as job number 2 in the output of `jobs`).

 So can we use a similar setup to build and run a Docker container?
 Of course!
-If your container runs some tests and exits or does some other task that quickly finishes the only change you have to do is wrap the `docker` command in an `sh -c`:
+If your container runs some tests and exits or does some other task that quickly finishes the only change you have to do is wrap the `docker` command in an `sh -c` or if you're using an up to date version of entr you can use the `-s` flag which effectively does the same (my distribution shipped version 3.4 and the `-s` flag was not available).

-    while true; do
+    while sleep 1; do
-    ag -l | entr -cd sh -c 'docker run --rm $(docker build -q .)' done
+    ag -l | entr -cds 'docker run --rm $(docker build -q .)' done

+Note that whether you're using the `-s` flag or the `sh -c` technique the command now needs to be quoted to avoid premature shell variable expansion.

 However, if you plan to run a development server this way the workflow is a little different - now entr should ask the Docker container to terminate, wait